patrickmaynard/audit-class-generator/README.md

 Audit class generator
 ================

-This simple package add pseudorandomized audit tags to your Twig html class definitions.
+This simple package adds pseudorandomized audit tags to your Twig html class definitions.

 This can be useful if you don't have traditional debugging tools available.